-purpose of the educational facilities plan is to keep the district school board, local governments, and the public fully informed as to whether the district is using sound policies and practices that meet the essential needs of students and that warrant public confidence in district operations."
-This year the DEFP provides the School Board and the public a detailed capital outlay plan that appropriates \$2,887.2 million in estimated capital projects funds through fiscal year 2023-24.
+using sound policies and practices that meet the essential needs of students and that warrant public confidence in district operations."
+This year the DEFP provides the School Board and the public a detailed capital outlay plan that appropriates \$3,051.9 million in estimated capital revenues through fiscal year 2023-24.

 The annual preparation of the capital outlay budget is a multi-step process.
-The major components of the capital outlay budget are facilities projects, capital equipment including technology devices, and the maintenance and debt service transfers.
+The major components of the capital outlay budget are facilities projects, capital equipment including technology devices, school buses, white fleet vehicles and the maintenance and debt service transfers.
 The appropriation for debt service is determined by the Treasurer using the debt service amortization schedules.